1875 Wellington mayoral election

-The 1875 Wellington City mayoral election was the second election for the Mayor of Wellington held by public vote.
+The 1875 Wellington mayoral election was the second election for the Mayor of Wellington held by public vote.
 The election was won by William Hutchison, who beat William Gisborne.

 Background

 Initially, councillors elected one of their own as mayor towards the end of the year, and the role was usually awarded to the most senior councillor.
 The system changed with the introduction of The Municipal Corporations Acts Amendment Act, 1875, as that legislation stipulated that mayors had to be elected at large (i.e. by eligible voters).